Garmin Forerunner 965 vs Samsung Galaxy Watch 8 Classic

 Which one is better?

-The Garmin Forerunner 965 is the better buy for most people - its 23-day battery life crushes the Samsung Galaxy Watch 8 Classic's 49-hour battery.
-That said, grab the Samsung if you want a stylish design and don’t mind the extra weight - it's heavier.
+The Garmin Forerunner 965 is the better buy for most people - its 23-day battery life crushes the Samsung Galaxy Watch 8 Classic's 49-hour capacity.
+That said, grab the Samsung if you want advanced health tracking features and a stylish design - it's heavier but offers a more premium feel.

 Who should buy each?

-Choose the Garmin Forerunner 965 if: you need ultra-long battery life for multi-day adventures, want a lightweight design for racing, or prioritize advanced running metrics.
+Choose the Garmin Forerunner 965 if: you prioritize long battery life, need a lightweight design for racing, or rely on advanced training metrics.
 (1.87 oz weight, 32 GB storage)

 Conclusion